e-shere/RPi/README.md

   Time of capture, Source MAC address, Frequency on which it was captured, Relative signal strength
 - Channel hopping.
 Loops through channels 1-14 of the 2.4GHz frequency, needed so that TShark can capture all the devices around it not just the ones on a single channel.

-### start_all.py
+### start_all.sh
 Single script that:
 - Launches pimotion.py and wifi_scanner.py
 - Every set time period (eg 2 min, or 5 hours) it:
   - Kills the above programs
   - Runs renaming.py
-  - Sends all mp4 files and all wifi data files by scp to specified computer
+  - Sends all h264 files and all wifi data files by scp to specified computer
-  - Deletes all h264 and mp4 videos, and deletes all wifi data files (to prevent using up all space on SD card)
+  - Deletes all h264 videos, and deletes all wifi data files (to prevent using up all space on SD card)
   - Starts all over again

 ## Things I had to do to make it work: